 Simple Lawn Solutions has various specialty fertilizers that focus on grass growth, lawn strength, and root development.
 With the right fertilizer and proper grass care techniques, you will be on your way to green and growing grass.
 Here are just three reasons why we love liquid fertilizer:

-Our lawn food provides a balanced amount of macronutrients: nitrogen, phosphorus, and potassium.
-These nutrients are essential for grass health and growth.
+Our lawn food provides a balanced amount of the macronutrients: nitrogen, phosphorus, and potassium.
+These nutrients are essential for grass health and vigor.
 Our liquid fertilizer is a homogeneous mixture, so there is an equal distribution of nutrients for your lawn during application.
-This fertilizer penetrates into the ground, enabling the enhanced health of both your grass and soil.
+This fertilizer penetrates the ground, enabling the enhanced health of both your grass and soil.

-Liquid fertilizer is safe for all grass types - it’s even safe for kids and pets to run around on after application.
+Liquid fertilizer is safe for all grass types.
 Consider adding liquid fertilizer to your grass care routine and watch how quickly you see results!

 There are a few different factors to consider when deciding to fertilize your lawn, including climate and grass type.